-The Company accounts for income taxes based on SFAS No. 109, Accounting for Income Taxes.
-SFAS No. 109 is an asset and liability approach that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the Company's financial statements or tax returns.
+We account for income taxes based on SFAS No. 109, Accounting for Income Taxes.
+SFAS No. 109 is an asset and liability approach that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in our financial statements or tax returns.
 Measurement of the deferred items is based on enacted tax laws.
 Valuation allowances are established, when necessary, to reduce future income tax assets to the amount expected to be realized.